 EXAMPLE: 2,000 Days Total / 100 Jobs Total = 20 Day Average (from Job Invoiced to Job Paid)

-For roofers using Jobba Trade Technologies’ software, the ability to easily report on various metrics is just one of the many ways we enable them to better manage their business.
+For roofers using Jobba Trade Technologies’ software, the ability to easily report on various roofing business metrics is just one of the many ways we enable them to manage their business better.
+Jobba offers integrated Microsoft Power BI visual reporting & data analytics tools to make more informed decisions while assessing your overall business health using comprehensive, color-coded charts and graphics.